-It may be challenging and provocative at times.
+It will be eye-opening and provocative at times.

 And it will be worth it.

-This why you need coaching if you are early on in your management career:
+This why you need coaching if you have already started down the management path:

 - You don’t have all the time in the world to “figure it out.”
-(If you do, please tell me what organization you work for; I’m genuinely curious.)
-There is usually some accommodation for missteps, but probably not too many.
+There is usually some accommodation for missteps, but probably not too much.

 - You need someone in your corner.
-Your coach will care about YOU, what you are capable of, what you seek that may or may not align with company or team objectives, how YOU define success.
-You might be able to commiserate with you “work spouse” or discuss all these issues over drinks with your BFF, but that’s not a same as having someone who only has your professional interests at heart.
+You might be able to commiserate with your work colleagues or discuss issues over drinks with your BFF, but that’s not the same as having someone who only has your professional interests at heart.

 - It doesn’t have to be this arduous.
 Achievers are not afraid of hard work.
-Hard work is fine, even energizing, when you get to reap rewards.
-However, if your efforts and and the work you put in moves away from hard yet beneficial to arduous and pointless, guess what: you need a coach.
+Hard work is energizing when you get to reap the rewards.
+However, if your efforts and and the work you put in moves away from hard + beneficial into the realm of arduous + rudderless, guess what: you need a coach.

 Here’s the bottom line: